 But these stocks to buy won't be cheap for long.
 Get in on these profit plays before the crowds catch on...

-Projections are calling for across-the-board revenue growth of as much as 10% - and some parts of the chip market could advance at three times that already-hefty pace.
+In one high-tech sector, the projections for 2013 are calling for across-the-board revenue growth of as much as 10% - and parts of it could advance at three times that pace.

-Double-digit growth in a slow-growth economy is pretty great all by itself.
-But the fact that semiconductor stocks have actually been negatively correlated to the broader stock market means this is an investment that could also serve as a bit of a hedge against a drop in the Standard & Poor's 500 Index.
+Now, double-digit growth in a slow-growth economy is pretty great all by itself.
+But the fact that these stocks have actually been negatively correlated to the broader stock market means this is an investment that could also serve as a bit of a hedge against a drop in the Standard & Poor's 500 Index.